ArtifexSoftware/MuPDF.NET/docs/api/pixmap.rst

    .. attribute:: SAMPLES

-      The color and (if :attr:`Pixmap.alpha` is true) transparency values for all pixels.
+      The color and (if :attr:`Pixmap.Alpha` is true) transparency values for all pixels.
 It is an area of `width * height * n` bytes.
 Each n bytes define one pixel.
 Each successive n bytes yield another pixel in scanline order.
 Subsequent scanlines follow each other with no padding.
 E.g. for an RGBA colorspace this means, *samples* is a sequence of bytes like *..., R, G, B, A, ...*, and the four byte values R, G, B, A define one pixel.

       .. note::